Visyond/website-hugo/site/content/hometest/testhomepage.md

     image: /img/Homepage Analysis v2 small.png
     link: /solutions/analysis/
     title: Automate Analysis & Reporting
+  - descr: >-
-  - descr: "Create powerful interactive visualizations your stakeholders can use to independently test assumptions and query the model:\r\n\n* Empower stakeholders to independently answer ‘what-if’ questions with **Interactive Presentations**\n* Create & share **calculators driven by your spreadsheet data** and formulae\r\n* Control information flow by **sharing only specific parts** of the presentations and reports"
+      Create visual interactive presentations your stakeholders can use to independently test assumptions and interact with the spreadsheet in an elegant and simple way:

+      * Empower stakeholders to independently answer ‘what-if’ questions with **Interactive Presentations**

+      * Create & share **interactive and embeddable business case calculators** driven by your spreadsheet without any technical know-how

+      * Control information flow by **sharing only specific parts** of the presentations and reports
     files:
       - alt: Spreadsheet Data Presentation in Visyond - Interactive Presentations
         descr: >-